approach0/docs/content/en/appendix_indri.md

 CXXFLAGS = -DPACKAGE_NAME=\"Indri\" ... (omitted many here) .... -fno-tree-vectorize
 ...
 ```
 then issue `make clean` and `make` again.
-Do not forget to also re-build Approach0 afterwards.
+Do not forget to also re-build Approach Zero afterwards.

 ### Install LaTeXML
 If `TEX_PARSER_USE_LATEXML` is defined in `tex-parser/config.h`, you are required to install LaTeXML.
-LaTeXML helps Approach0 parser to handle LaTeX markups that are either ambiguous or unrecognized by built-in parser.
+LaTeXML helps Approach Zero parser to handle LaTeX markups that are either ambiguous or unrecognized by built-in parser.

 You may observe the following warning if LaTeXML is needed
 > I/O warning : failed to load external entity "math.xml.tmp"